Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/12/mobile-position-sticky-issue.md

 ## Prototype solution

-At the moment, I'm running with a prototype solution of...
+I originall fixed this by running with a prototype solution of...

 ```javascript
 const item = document.querySelector('.article-nav');